Act I · The Grove

 I look him in the eye and he swiftly looks away.
 "Is everything alright?"

-Now that he mentions it, he does look a bit pale.
-I step up to the chest and pull a set of equipment for Bex, along with an extra set of leather armor.
+I rummage through the chest and pull a set of equipment for Bex, along with an extra set of leather armor.
+I approach Bex and present her with her new equipment.
+"Here, some proper attire."

 She sets down her plate and takes the set from me, speechless for a moment.

-I look over at the rest of them, "Astarion, you and Shadowheart will be joining me on this one.
+I look over at the rest of them.
+"Astarion, you and Shadowheart will be joining me on this one.
 We're headed west, following the lead from that note you gave me."

 Astarion scoffs, "I'm sorry, the vague note about trees and swamps?
 How is that going to help us with the tadpoles?"

+I lean into Astarion, lowering my voice.
+"Far more than you realize.
+Let's take care of it first, and I'll explain everything to you later."
 I press the second set of leather armor into his chest.
 "Now strip out of that gaudy velvet monstrosity.
 You're going to get filthy."
 A devilish grin plays across my face.

 "It looks like we're ready, then."
 I glance over at Lae'zel and Gale.
 "Stay safe, we won't be more than a few days."